dik304sh/dik304sh/README.md

 ---

 ## About Me
 A highly analytical and driven Data Analyst dedicated to transforming raw data into strategic business solutions.
-I leverage proficiency in SQL, Python (Pandas/NumPy), Power BI, and Tableau to perform end-to-end analysis, from data cleaning and modeling to dynamic KPI dashboard creation.My focus is on accurate analysis and presenting insights clearly for better decision-making.
+I leverage proficiency in SQL, Python (Pandas/NumPy), Power BI, and Tableau to perform end-to-end analysis, from data cleaning and modeling to dynamic KPI dashboard creation.
+My focus is on accurate analysis and presenting insights clearly for better decision-making.

 ---

 ##   Skills